 - Lettuce is a staple in my garden all summer long, and I love to grow a bunch of different varieties, but always the 'Marvel of Four Seasons' that glows cranberry red as the days shorten, and 'Little Gem' that forms a perfect, small romaine head.
 Both are very heat and frost tolerant.

 - Peas are for fall, too!
-'Cascadia' is my favorite snap pea for fall because it is not only delicious, but also mildew resistant, an issue I often battle in the late summer.
+'Oregon Sugar Pod II' is my favorite pea for fall because it is not only delicious, but also mildew resistant, an issue I often battle in the late summer.

 - Radishes are always welcome in our kitchen, and late summer is the time to sow winter radishes because they only form during shortening days.
 I grow daikon (If you've never tried daikon you are missing out!
 It is easy, great for the soil, and delicious.); black radishes; and the stunning, scarlet centered, watermelon radish.
 When you remove (and eat) the greens these radishes store for a month or more in the crisper.